iax77/mar/README.md

         <div id="promptText" class="fnaf-text hidden">
             Hi Mar, there's something special I want to share with you. <br>
-            Once you say 'yes,' there's no going back. <br>
+            Just like the snap of Thanos, once you say 'yes,' there's no going back. <br>
             Are you sure?
             <div class="input-line">
                 (yes/no): <input type="text" id="inputField" class="input-field" autofocus>